-- Scores on writing performance assessments that are scored as Conditionally Meets are counted as Does Not Meet the standard for the purposes of calculating report card ratings. - Scores from targeted up assessments are counted as Meet the standard if the student's score meets or exceeds the benchmark standard for the assessment. - Up to 1% of total test scores in the district used to determine AYP may be from extended assessments if the scores meet or exceed the alternate achievement standards adopted by the state.
+- Scores from targeted up assessments are counted as Meeting the standard if the student's score meets or exceeds the grade level standard for the assessment. - Up to 1% of total test scores in the district used to determine AYP may be from extended assessments if the scores meet or exceed the alternate achievement standards adopted by the state. - Beginning first year LEP students are excluded from the calculation of Academic Status.